zoetyu/workshop-ws-04-18-js-graphics/README.md

 * [ ] The benefits of Javascript Graphics libraries and all the cool stuff you can do with them
 * [ ] How to use shapes, bursts, easing/path easing, and timelines in mo.js to create a small animation
-* [ ] How to use canvas.js to create a pie chart based on data inputted by the user
+* [ ] How to use the canvas.js chart module to create a pie chart based on data inputted by the user
 * [ ] How to use velocity.js to create simple animations more easily than in CSS and more efficiently than with JQuery.

 ## Reflection